DecodeGenetics/Ratatosk/README.md

    -q, --quality                   Output Quality Scores: corrected bases get QS >= t (default: t=0, no output) -t, --trimming                  Trim bases with quality score < t (default: t=0, no trimming)
                                    Only sub-read with length >= 63 are output if t > 0
-   -d, --in-full-dataset-short     Input read file of the full short read dataset (FASTA/FASTQ possibly gzipped)
+   -u, --in-unmapped-short         Input read file of the unmapped short reads (FASTA/FASTQ possibly gzipped)
-                                   List of input read files of the full short read dataset (one file per line) -a, --in-accurate-long          Input high quality long read file (FASTA/FASTQ possibly gzipped) List of input high quality long read files (one file per line) (Those reads are NOT corrected but assist the correction of reads in input).
+                                   List of input read files of the full unmapped short reads (one file per line) -a, --in-accurate-long          Input high quality long read file (FASTA/FASTQ possibly gzipped) List of input high quality long read files (one file per line) (Those reads are NOT corrected but assist the correction of reads in input).